 To send Charlie a note, e-mail firstname.lastname@example.org.

 Jonathan Smith is the Director of Technology for Faith Ministries in Lafayette, Indiana.
 He is also a national conference speaker and author.
-At Faith, Jonathan overseas all aspects of technology across multiple campuses and facilities, and has been the driving force in implementing live broadcasting, point-of-sale systems and church management software.
+At Faith, Jonathan overseas all aspects of technology across multiple campuses.
+His responsibilities include financial planning and budgeting, network administration, technology team management, IT support and audio/visual team oversight.
+From 2003-2015, Jonathan served as one of the elected deacons at Faith Church.

 In these roles, Jonathan has the opportunity to use his passion for all things technology to honor Christ, and to help others do the same.